ravi-kant-chauhan/auto-text-effect/README.md

 # auto-text-effect

-A simple project on html css and javascript
+A simple project on Html, Css and Javascript